Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Multiplicative hypertoric varieties

 Fix $(\parone,\GIT)\in \mathfrak{t}^\vee \oplus \mathfrak{t}^\vee_\R = \mathfrak{t}^\vee_\Hbb.$ \begin{definition} The {\bf hypertoric variety $\mathfrak{Y}$} associated to the data of the short exact sequence \eqref{eq:basictoriseq} and the choice of $(\parone,\GIT)$ is the hyperhamiltonian reduction $T^*\AC^n/\!\!/\!\!/_{(\parone,\GIT)}T_\R$ of $T^*\AC^n$ by $T_{\R}$ with parameters $(\parone,\GIT).$ In other words, $\mathfrak{Y}$ is the GIT quotient of $\mu_\C^{-1}(\parone)$ by $T$ at character $\GIT.$ \end{definition}

-There are many natural ways to produce a ``multiplicative'' or ``loop-group'' version of the above construction.
+There are many natural ways (for instance, passing through multiplicative preprojective algebras \cite{CBS,Yamakawa}, K-theoretic Coulomb branches \cite{BFN,FT}, or moduli of microlocal sheaves on nodal curves \cite{BK16} ) to produce a ``multiplicative'' or ``loop-group'' version of the above construction.
 The construction we describe below produces a multiplicative hypertoric variety $\mht.$ We refer to the complex structure that arises naturally in our construction as the {\bf Betti complex structure}.
-Later, we will into introduce a {\bf Dolbeault complex structure}, for which our preferred Lagrangian skeleton of $\mht$ becomes holomorphic.
+(Later, we will introduce a {\bf Dolbeault hypertoric variety}, which contains a holomorphic Lagrangian subvariety isomorphic (as a Lagrangian) to our preferred Lagrangian skeleton of $\mht$; the expected relation of the Dolbeault variety to $\mht$ via hyperk\"ahler rotation serves as inspiration for our constructions, although none of our results logically depends on it.)